HCHLyan/HCHLyan/README.md

 * JavaScript 🇯‌🇸‌
 * Java ♨️

-But learning python is one of my goals, so I can fall in love with it.
+But learning Python is one of my goals, so I can fall in love with it.

-On weekends my time is spent on politics at U's party.
+On weekends my time is spent on politics at U's party 🏛️📜⚖️🎓.

-_**Writing**_ is my passion since I was **4 years old**, and I started writing novels since then (especially psycologicals).
+✍📝_**Writing**_ is my passion since I was **4 years old**, and I started writing novels since then (especially psycologicals). 📖𝚿🧠

-As a life project, I'm making a script for a professional streaming serie, where all my past novels are mixed up.
+As a life project, I'm making a professional script for a streaming serie🎬, where all my past novels are mixed up.
 Everyday I work on it at least **4 hours**, even if the resting time or hobbies are sacrificed.

-### Hobbies:
+### Hobbies: 🎨🖌️🌿✨🎧

-* Videogames
+* Videogames 🎮🕹️👾
-* Calisthenics
+* Calisthenics 🏋🏽🔥💪🏼🎧
-* Cardio workout
+* Cardio workout 🏃
-* Taekwondo
+* Taekwondo 🥋

 ### Random facts

 * Parties and fast foods make me sick _(not literal)_
 * Eating healthy food like an **obseessed madman** is an always.
 * As a kid I spoke 4 languages:
-    * Spanish
+    * Spanish 🇨🇴
-    * English
+    * English 🇺🇸
-    * Portuguese
+    * Portuguese 🇧🇷
-    * Japanese
+    * Japanese 🇯🇵

 But the obsession to do and know everything, the time expend it to practice them was _**0**_.
-So japanese is no longer an understood language to me.
+So japanese 愛 is no longer an understood language to me.
 In adittion, my english and portuguese skills decreased almost like a newbie.